 Studying diverse philosophical, religious and ethical ideas helps pupils to develop tolerance and respect, and shapes their understanding of the world around them.

-Philosophy and Religious Studies (PRS) is a popular subject at Uppingham.
-Pupils are encouraged to explore issues in philosophy, theology and ethics and to develop a critical approach to religious and moral questions.
-This academic emphasis makes the subject appealing to pupils whether or not they have personal faith.
+Philosophy and Religious Studies (PRS) is a popular subject.
+We encourage pupils to explore issues in philosophy, theology and ethics, and to develop a critical approach to thinking about religious and moral questions.

 This process starts in the Fourth Form with a wide-ranging foundation course, which begins to nurture pupils’ critical thinking skills.
 Pupils benefit from being surrounded by like-minded individuals to challenge and question their ideas, and much class time is devoted to discussion and debate.